segraef/graef.io/create-your-own-cryptocurrency-token/index.md

 {{< image src="create-token-account.png" caption="**Create your Token Account.**" >}}

 {{< admonition note Note >}}
-Your Token Account is bound to your Token Address.
+Your Token Account is associated with your Token Address.
 {{< /admonition >}}

 ### Mint Token Account